 In days gone by they were made mostly from wood, but our modern day aluminium alternatives are setting a new trend.

 It’s sliding, stacked, fixed or even bi-fold that forms part of our plantation blinds Sunshine Coast range.
-For a free home visit give us a call or take a look at our website for a little inspiration.
+For a free home visit give us a call or take a look at our shutters page for a little inspiration.